NINAnor/istSOS-support/README.md

 # istSOS-support
-Tools for importing data from sensor directly on the istSOS server.
+Tools for importing data from a sensor directly on the istSOS server.